 Established in 1990, CCMF, in partnership with the Ontario March of Dimes, has built a specialized group home, Standing Oaks, at 1212 Michigan Ave.
 It has full time Ontario March of Dimes support staff, who provide care for nine medically fragile individuals, allowing our residents to live in a family-oriented home, rather than an institution.

 This partnership also includes the Rotary Foundation, and Ontario Ministry of Health.

 In 1989 a group of parents of medically fragile children realized that needed services were not available in the Sarnia-Lambton area.
 Visits to several group homes throughout southwestern Ontario helped Community Concerns for the Medically Fragile (CCMF) identify and plan for the ideal home-like environment for the medically fragile young people in the Sarnia area.
 The submission of proposals to various Ministries of the Government were considered, rejected, revised and re-worked.

 Our community has supported CCMF and Standing Oaks throughout the years.
-When we think of all of the people and organizations that have helped this ‘hidden gem’ come into existence, it truly boggles the mind.
+When we think of all of the people and organizations that have helped this ‘hidden gem’ come to fruition, it boggles the mind!
 Dedicated volunteers sit on the Board of Directors of CCMF and assist in administrative and fundraising activities.
-Students from Lambton College gain experience and insight into the care of the medically fragile by working at Standing Oaks as part of their Co-op placement.
 Local businesses, media and just ordinary people have given their time, money and ideas to support this unique group of individuals.
-CCMF continues to assist the residents at Standing Oaks by providing many of the extras that make a house a home.
+CCMF continues to assist the residents at Standing Oaks by providing many extras that make a house a home.
 Our outreach program was expanded in 2020 to help those medically fragile who live at home.

 We are very proud of our accomplishments, we couldn’t have done it without you!!